santorog/essentialscala/resources/notes/objectandclasses/notes.md

-1/ Scala classes are all subclasses of java.lang.Object and are, for the most part, usable from Java as well as Scala
+1/ Scala classes are all subclasses of java.lang.Object and are, for the most part, usable from Java as well as Scala.

 2/ class Name(**val** parameter: type, ...)